-This detox bath salts recipe, made with foraged Douglas fir needles, is rich in health boosting actions to relieve pain, sooth inflammation, and get you feeling better faster.
+This detox bath salts recipe, made with foraged Douglas fir needles, is rich in health-boosting actions to relieve pain, soothes inflammation, and get you feeling better faster.
 Make some now to have on hand when you need it during cold and flu season.

 The benefits and fragrance in conifers come from the essential oil constituents of the needles.
-Each tree has a different combination of A – pinene and B-pinene, limonene, and camphorous monoterpines plus other essential oil constituents, which contribute to it’s individual fragrance and taste.
+Each tree has a different combination of A – pinene and B-pinene, limonene, and camphorous monoterpenes plus other essential oil constituents, which contribute to its individual fragrance and taste.
 Even trees of the same species may have a different balance of essential oils.
-Pick a tree or combination of trees that you enjoy the scent of, when choosing needles for this recipe.
+Pick a tree or combination of trees that you enjoy the scent of when choosing needles for this recipe.